 Profiles and Standards

 IHE Profiles organize and leverage the integration capabilities that can be achieved by coordinated implementation of communication standards, such as DICOM, HL7 W3C and security standards.
 They provide precise definitions of how standards can be implemented to meet specific clinical needs.

 IHE is organized across a growing number of clinical and operational domains.
 Each domain produces its own set of Technical Framework documents, in close coordination with other IHE domains.
 Committees in each domain review and republish these documents annually, often expanding with supplements that define new profiles.
 Initially, each profile is published for public comment.
 After the comments received are addressed, the revised profile is republished for trial implementation; that is, for use in the IHE implementation testing process.
 If criteria for successful testing are achieved, the profile is published as final text and incorporated into the domain’s Technical Framework.

-The links below lead to brief descriptions of IHE profiles that have been published in trial implementation or final text versions.
+The links below lead to brief descriptions of IHE profiles that have been published.